Comments on the Newlander-Nirenberg theorem: Geometry

+The factor 2 was introduced here for further conveniences---to make contact with the standard normalization in \p{L-compl-N2} and \p{L-real-N2}.
+Mathematicians sometimes consider manifolds not endowed with the metric.
+In particular, the NN theorem can be formulated and proven without using the notion of metric.
+But we are interested in a supersymmetric interpretation of the NN theorem, and we can only give it if the Hermitian metric \p{Herm} is defined.
+Thus, its existence will be assumed.

-An interesting and important fact is that one can describe complex manifolds without explicitly introducing complex charts, but working exclusively in the real terms.\footnote{It is convenient (especially, for supersymmetric applications), but not {\it necessary}.
-For example, the popular textbook \cite{Kodaira} uses only complex but not real description.} To this end, we introduce first the notion of {\it almost} complex manifolds \begin{defi} {\em An {\it almost complex manifold} is a manifold of even dimension $D$ endowed with a tensor field $I_{MN}$ satisfying the properties {\it (i)} $ I_{MN} = -I_{NM}$ and {\it (ii)} $I_M{}^N I_N{}^P = -\delta_M^P$.
+An interesting and important fact is that one can describe complex manifolds without explicitly introducing complex charts, but working exclusively in the real terms.\footnote{It is convenient---especially, for supersymmetric applications---but is not {\it necessary}.
+For example, the popular textbook \cite{Kodaira} uses only complex but not real description.} To this end, we introduce first the notion of an {\it almost} complex manifold: \begin{defi} {\em An {\it almost complex manifold} is a manifold of even dimension $D$ endowed with a globally defined tensor field $I_{MN}$ satisfying the properties {\it (i)} $ I_{MN} = -I_{NM}$ and {\it (ii)} $I_M{}^N I_N{}^P = -\delta_M^P$.
 The tensor $I_M{}^N$ is called the {\it almost complex structure}}. \end{defi}